tofetpuzo/LEMP/project2/project2.md

 `sudo ln -s /etc/nginx/sites-available/projectLEMP /etc/nginx/sites-enabled/`

-This gives instruction to Nginx to use this configuration when next it reloads.
+The code above gives instruction to Nginx to use this configuration when next it reloads.
 I also made sure there was no syntax errors.
-Screenshot below
+Screenshot below.

 ![syntax](./image/syn.png)